Finding Geometric Models by Clustering in the Consensus Space: Introduction

 Modern approaches for multi-model fitting~\cite{wongiccv2011,isack2012energy,pham2014interacting,magri2014t,magri2015robust,wang2015mode,magri2016multiple,barath2018multix,amayo2018geometric} follow a two-step procedure.
 First, they generate many instances by repeatedly selecting minimal point sets and fitting model instances.
 Second, a subset of the hypotheses is selected interpreting the input data points the most.
 This selection is done in various ways.
 For instance, a popular group of methods~\cite{isack2012energy,pham2014interacting,barath2018multix,amayo2018geometric} optimizes point-to-model assignments by energy minimization using graph labeling techniques~\cite{boykov2004experimental}.
 The energy originates from point-to-model residuals, label costs~\cite{delong2012minimizing}, and geometric priors~\cite{pham2014interacting} such as the spatial coherence of the data points.
 Another group of methods uses preference analysis based on the distribution of the residuals of data points~\cite{zhang2007nonparametric,magri2014t,magri2015robust,magri2016multiple}.
 Also, there are techniques~\cite{wang2015mode,wang2018searching,zhao2020quantized} approaching the problem as hyper-graph partitioning where the instances are represented by vertices, and the points by hyper-edges.

-The recently published Progressive-X~\cite{barath2019progressive} discussed that the first, instance generation, step of the mentioned methods leads to a number of issues, \eg, the instances are generated blindly, having no information about the data at hand.
+Prog-X~\cite{barath2019progressive} and CONSAC~\cite{kluger2020consac} discussed that the first, instance generation, step of the mentioned methods leads to a number of issues, \eg, the instances are generated blindly, having no information about the data at hand.
 This approach severely restricts the out-of-the-box applicability of such techniques since the user either has to consider the worst-case scenario and, thus, generate an unnecessarily high number of instances; or requires some rule of thumb, \eg, to generate twice the point number hypotheses that provides no guarantees of finding the sought instances.
-Prog-X~\cite{barath2019progressive} approaches the problem via interleaving the model proposal and optimization steps.
-The idea was recently combined with deep-learning-based sampling in~\cite{kluger2020consac} which was shown to further improve the accuracy.
+Prog-X approaches the problem via interleaving the model proposal and optimization steps.
+CONSAC further improves it by using a deep-learning-based guided sampling approach.

-A common point of the state-of-the-art algorithms is formalizing the multi-model fitting problem as finding disjoint sets of data points each representing a model instance.
-There are two main practical issues with this assumption. \textit{First}, in some cases, a point belongs to multiple instances and this assumption renders the problem \textit{unsolvable}, see the left image of Fig.~\ref{fig:example_intersection}.
+A common point of \textit{all} state-of-the-art algorithms is formalizing the multi-model fitting problem as finding disjoint sets of data points each representing a model instance.
+There are two main practical issues with this assumption.
+First, in some cases, a point belongs to multiple instances and this assumption renders the problem \textit{unsolvable}, see the left image of Fig.~\ref{fig:example_intersection}.
 Also, the point-to-model assignment is often unclear even if it is done by a human, especially, for points around the intersection of instances, see the right two plots of Fig.~\ref{fig:example_intersection} for examples.
-The \textit{second} issue stems from the recovery of disjoint point sets that usually requires a rather complex procedure, \eg labeling via energy minimization, that affects the run-time severely.
+The second issue stems from the recovery of disjoint point sets that usually requires a rather complex procedure, \eg labeling via energy minimization, that affects the run-time severely.